 Youth who are 18, 19, or 20 are eligible if they received services in a family foster home, group home, or supervised living arrangement, and left foster care at 17 ½ or older, or were adopted from foster care at age 16 or older.
 Youth who are preparing to age out may be eligible for planning services.

-Erica Hash, BS is the Self-Sufficiency Advocate.
-Contact her at (712) 542-3501 for more information, or request information from the child’s DHS worker.
+Erica Hash, BS and Kelli Morris, MA, are the Self-Sufficiency Advocate.
+Contact Southwest Iowa Families at (712) 542-3501 for more information, or request information from the child’s DHS worker.

 Journey Beyond Abuse is an eight session educational support group for female victims of intimate partner abuse.
 It is designed to help victims/survivors understand and begin to heal from abuse they have experienced.